kitchra/monster-vr/README.md

 :)

 ## Accomplishments that we're proud of
-Kenny - Eagle Scout
+Kenny - Eagle Scout,
-Rachel - Spanish Minor
+Rachel - Spanish Minor,
 Tyler -

 ## What we learned
 How to crawl in my skin
-also that even the transgender south park anonymous poster on the internet could actually be your savior on bug fixes

 ## What's next for VRelax
 That's about it